Green Bay mail carrier of 36 years is celebrated in documentary made by son

 GREEN BAY, Wis.
-(WFRV) – Kevin Strauff has been delivering to his neighborhood for decades.
+(WFRV) – Kevin Stauff has been delivering to his neighborhood for decades.

 “I started delivering when I was 11 and a half years old, I got a paper route and delivered papers for five years,” he said.